ppy/osu-wiki/news/2017/2017-12-20-beatmap-spotlights-november-2017.md

 Ever wanted to bang some drums to the sound of intense violins?
 Well then, Memme - Avalanche delivers just that with some of the most amazingly well structured taiko difficulties that we have seen this month, accompanied by an absolutely stunning storyboard by ::Starfy::{ user=2045914 }!

 The highlight of this set would definitely be the Inner Oni difficulty by ::aabc271::{ user=155707 }.
 With clever usage of finishers, 1/6 patterns, streams and rhythm switches throughout the map, it offers both a fun yet challenging experience for veteran players.
-We mustn't forget about the Muzukashii and Oni difficulties though - mapped by ::iloveyou4ever::{ user=4964596 } and [Nardoxyribonucleic](https://osu.ppy.sh/users/876419) respectively, they too are also beautifully crafted for players of lower levels to enjoy.
+We mustn't forget about the Muzukashii and Oni difficulties though - mapped by ::iloveyou4ever::{ user=4964596 } and ::Nardoxyribonucleic::{ user=876419 } respectively, they too are also beautifully crafted for players of lower levels to enjoy.

 ### osu!catch